 The Lord of the Wedding Ring: J.R.R.
 Tolkien’s True Love

-Tolkien’s newest book was inspired by his own passion and commitment.
+Tolkien’s writings were inspired by his own passion and commitment to his wife.

 And he took her in his arms and kissed her under the sunlit sky,

 and he cared not that they stood high upon the walls in the sight of many.

 ― J.R.R.
 Tolkien, Return of the King

 John Ronald Reuel Tolkien is known worldwide for his fantastic characters and creations.
 His hobbits, dwarves, and warriors have changed the face of literature and culture.
 As a boy, he had unusual interests.
 He loved reading mythology, playing chess, drawing fierce dragons, and by age 9, young Ronald (as he was usually called) had invented several languages.
 Well-known is Tolkien’s prodigious geek cred, but less known is that he was a hopeless romantic.
 His new book, Beren and Luthien is coming out decades after the author’s death, but it tells a tale close to his heart.
 It is a story of love and sacrifice, and was inspired by his own passion for his wife, Edith.